aws-ia/cfn-abi-ibmsecurity-qradar/guide/content/pre-deployment-steps.md

 * Your AWS account setup must be using either AWS Control Tower or AWS Organizations

-* Become familiar with the [additional resources](https://link), later in this guide.

 **Next:** Choose **[Deployment Steps](/deployment-steps/index.html)** to get started.